Alert Level 2

 - Face-coverings encouraged on public transport, aircrafts and crowded spaces, children under 12 are exempt

-- No more than 100 people permitted at gatherings (including weddings and funerals)
+- No more than 100 people are permitted at gatherings (including weddings and funerals)

-- Restaurants, bars and hospitality businesses must keep groups of customers separated, seated and served by a single person, with maximum 100 people at a time
+- Restaurants, bars and hospitality businesses must keep groups of customers separated, with maximum 100 people at a time

 - Health and disability care services operate as normally as possible